Thursday, December 20, 2007

 There's also an intriguing framing device for this film.
 It begins and ends with the final shooting script for the movie itself.
 It opens to the page that describes the opening shot in order to start the action, and it closes with the description of Norma's speech: "Hello, everyone.
 This is Mrs. Norman Maine."
 I'm wondering if the director, William "Wild Bill" Wellman, wasn't trying to call attention to the artificiality of the entire film by using this method of bracketing the action.
 It makes us realize that it's all still a Hollywood movie after all, that most artificial of constructions.

-Oscar Win: Original Story
+Oscar Win: Best Original Story

 No comments: